AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 # Cache-control headers

-API Mesh supports dynamic content caching [natively](#api-mesh-native-caching).
+API Mesh supports dynamic content caching [natively](#api-mesh-native-caching) using standard [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching).
 You can also [provide your own content delivery network (CDN)](#use-your-own-cdn), such as [Fastly](./fastly.md).
 Dynamic content caching helps improve site load times and reduces consumption costs associated with bandwidth.
 A CDN's cache-control headers determine how queried information is cached.

 When a browser or a GET request accesses a URL, the site's response headers typically include a `cache-control` header, which determines how long the site will allow its data to be cached.
 For example, a site could have the following response header: